opentoonz/opentoonz_docs/source/working_in_xsheet.rst

 .. tip:: **To load levels from the OpenToonz standard browser:**

-    1. Select the xsheet cell where you want to start exposing the level; if any level is already exposed in that cell, a new column will be inserted to expose the new level.
+    1. Select the Xsheet cell where you want to start exposing the level; if any level is already exposed in that cell, a new column will be inserted to expose the new level.

     2. In the OpenToonz browser select the level you want to load.